 ~ Julia Kim’s prayer on June 30, 2002

 On June 30, 1985, the Blessed Virgin Mary began weeping through her statue owned by Julia Kim in Naju, Korea.
 Since then, messages were given and numerous miracles have occurred urging the faithful to repent and return to God.
 The Blessed Mother’s House and the Blessed Mountain in Naju have been a sanctuary and a special place of graces for pilgrims who visit.
-You are invited to join a 6-day Pilgrimage to Catholic Shrines of South Korea with Our Lady of Naju with Fr.
-Jerry Orbos, SVD leaving on October 11, 2021.
+You are invited to join a 6-day Pilgrimage to Catholic Shrines of South Korea with Our Lady of Naju with a Pilgrimage Chaplain leaving on November 11, 2021.
 May you find joy and serenity in the bosom of Our Lady during this weeklong retreat.

 Your pilgrimage begins in the village of Solmoe where the first Korean Catholic priest, St. Andrew Kim Daegeon was born.
 This is also the birthplace of Korean Catholicism.
 Proceed to Haemi, called “The Graves of the Unknown Martyrs” to pray for the numerous Catholics who were tortured and martyred for their faith.
 Celebrate Mass at the awe inspiring Haemi Church.

 Onwards to Naju to visit the House of the Blessed Mother, which houses the weeping statue of Our Lady of Naju.
 Spend time in prayer before the miraculous image and offer your petitions before her.
 Head for the Naju Blessed Mountain, the site of a miraculous spring which has been instrumental for numerous healings.
 Celebrate Mass in this sacred place and meditatively pray the 14-stations of the cross.